China flash HSBC PMI edges up in Oct but no indication of turnaround yet

 While exports have recently shown signs of picking up, the property market and investment continue to cool and many companies are being pinched by tighter credit.

-Weak inflation and capacity utilisation also point to an economy that still has far too much excess capacity.
+Weak inflation and capacity utilization also point to an economy that still has far too much excess capacity.

 Indeed, Reuters data showed that Chinese companies have frozen expansion plans and cut their investment by the most since the global crisis as they hunker down for more austere days ahead.